 Result: Their check bounces and the money you sent them is gone forever.

-How to avoid this scam- Don’t trust anyone you don’t know, especially if they are asking for money.
+How to avoid this scam: Don’t trust anyone you don’t know, especially if they are asking for money.

 When in doubt, ask callers questions that only your real family member would know the answer to or create a code word that only family members know to use in the case of an emergency.

-Target: Seniors living on a fixed income
+Target: All consumers, especially seniors living on a fixed income.

-Target: Anyone looking for work
+Target: Those looking for work.

 In-Person Pitch: I’ve got a deal on resealing your driveway (fixing your roof, trimming trees, etc.)